ehrenb/machina-docs/docs/source/submission.rst

 -----------------------------------

 It is recommended to set up and use a Python 3 virtual environment to isolate dependency installation.
-Install [virtualenv](https://python-guide-cn.readthedocs.io/en/latest/dev/virtualenvs.html).
+Install `virtualenv <https://python-guide-cn.readthedocs.io/en/latest/dev/virtualenvs.html>`_.

 .. code-block:: bash